 There is no hard and fast rule when it comes to maintaining self-discipline.
 For me, I work best when I know there is a deadline.
 Or when there is a structure to follow.
 I also find out that I work well when I'm not at home.

 These are the 5 difficult things that I encounter during my self taught journey.
 Learning programming can be a lonely endeavor.
 At times, it can seem like there is no progress made.
 For the past 3 months, I take a break from learning front end development and reevaluate my path.
 One year back, my goal is firm, find a job as a front end web developer and move onto a full stack developer role.

-When I quit my previous full time job, I start weighing in on my skillsets: communication and coordination definitely top the chart.
-While there are jobs that are approaching me for that role, I find myself missing the analytical work of employing design thinking and programming during this 3 months of programming hiatus.
-After going for a few rounds of interview, contemplating my goals in 5 years’ time, researching for alternatives and asking for answers that I would probably never get, I’m back on track again.
+When I quit my previous full-time job, I start weighing in on my skillsets: communication and coordination definitely top the chart.
+While there are jobs that are approaching me for that role, I find myself missing the analytical work of employing design thinking and programming during these 3 months of programming hiatus.
+After going for a few rounds of interview, contemplating my goals in 5 years' time, researching for alternatives and asking for answers that I would probably never get, I'm back on track again.